Samfun75/SamfunStreamerBot/README.md

 ## Known Issue

-When bot is closed it might raise `ValueError: I/O operation on closed pipe asyncio` or `BrokenPipeError: [WinError 109] The pipe has been ended` or both for every livestream created and terminated.
+~~When bot is closed it might raise `ValueError: I/O operation on closed pipe asyncio` or `BrokenPipeError: [WinError 109] The pipe has been ended` or both for every livestream created and terminated.
 This only happens on Windows 10 afaik in my reseach.
-I don't think it happens to other systems but if I confirm othewise, I'll update the readme.
+I don't think it happens to other systems but if I confirm othewise, I'll update the readme.~~ This was indirectly caused by a memory leake from python-ffmpeg but it seems to be fixed now.

 Although this does not affect the bots functionality, it is pretty annoying when the log is flooded. **If anyone know how to fix that issue or even silence it please open a PR.**